-The Award and Prize will be presented prominently at the Association for Public Policy Analysis and Management’s (APPAM’s) 2020 Annual Conference, which will be held in Washington, DC, November 12-14, 2020.
-The recipient will be invited to deliver the David N. Kershaw Lecture in a Conference Super Session and will receive a cash prize of $20,000 at the Awards Reception & Presidential Address.
+The Award and Prize will be presented prominently at the Association for Public Policy Analysis and Management’s (APPAM’s) 2020 Annual Conference, which will be held in online, November 11-13, 2020.
+The recipient will receive a cash prize of $20,000 at the Awards and Opening Plenary.

 This prize is among the most prestigious and largest awards recognizing contributions to public policy and social science.
 Funding for the award comes from a memorial endowment established following the death of David N. Kershaw and managed by independent trustees.